okasi/ftx-fills-telegram-bot/README.md

 - Rename ".env.example" to ".env" and fill in required info

+- Install pnpm if not already installed https://pnpm.io/installation

-- `npm i` to install dependencies
+- `pnpm install` to install dependencies

-- `npm run build` to build a file (./dist/index.js) with minimum required dependencies
+- `pnpm run build` to build a file (./dist/index.js) with minimum required dependencies

-- `npm run start` to get it running
+- `pnpm run start` to get it running

 - You should probably setup pm2 (https://pm2.keymetrics.io/docs/usage/quick-start/) on a VPS (https://cloud.hosthatch.com/a/2831) and keep it running 24/7